silsgah/silas_gah_project_portfolio/README.md

 # Silas Gah - Project Portfolio

+I build AI agents and ship working examples that developers can use right away.
+Most of my work is hands-on: real code, clear patterns, and tested setups for AI Agents, Multi-agent teams, RAG, tool calling, memory, and local and cloud LLM Apps.
-A comprehensive collection of production-ready machine learning and AI systems, demonstrating expertise in modern deep learning, and scalable ML infrastructure.
+A comprehensive collection of production-ready machine learning and AI systems.

 ---